Examples of positive emotional health include:

 - Being happy most of the time

-- Being able to ask for what they need and to say how they feel
+- Being able to ask for what you need and to say how you feel

 - Handling daily frustrations appropriately

 - Being able to be comforted when upset